Queensrÿche: 1997–2004: Q2K, side projects, and Tribe

-Tribe (2002–2004)

 The band entered the studio as a quartet in the spring of 2003 to record their eighth full-length album, while a compilation of greatest hits was released as part of the Classic Masters series on March 9, 2003.
 In April, they announced they had been joined by Chris DeGarmo, although his future status with the band was uncertain.
 In July, Queensrÿche released its first and only album of new material on the Sanctuary label, Tribe.
 DeGarmo, who played on and co-wrote four songs, neither officially rejoined the band nor took part in the supporting tour.

 Queensrÿche found a replacement for Gray in Mike Stone, who had previously worked on Tate's solo album.
 Stone accompanied the band on the Tribe tour as second guitarist to Wilton's lead, though he never was a full member of the band.
 In June 2003, Queensrÿche launched a co-headlining tour featuring another progressive metal band, Dream Theater.
 The two bands alternated the opening and closing slots, and ended the shows by playing a handful of songs together.
 Fates Warning was the special guest for the tour.
 A recording from this tour was released to CD and DVD as The Art of Live, which included two covers performed with Dream Theater.

 Over the course of the five album releases ('Q2K', 'Tribe', 'Operation: Mindcrime II', 'American Soldier' and 'Dedicated To Chaos') after DeGarmo left, the band had gone through three rhythm guitarists, five record companies and four management firms.
 Q-Prime had taken over management duties before 'Operation: Mindcrime'; they were eventually replaced by Ray Daniels during the 'Q2K' sessions, who was then subsequently replaced by Lars Sorensen.
 Following the Tribe tour, Lars Sorensen was dismissed, and Geoff Tate's wife Susan was promoted to band manager, after having worked as an assistant manager for the band since 2001.
 In this period, Wilton spent time recording the self-titled album of his side project Soulbender.